 We have lots of exciting events planned as part of the World of Bob Dylan and there will be a rich social program alongside the academic one.
-Over the next two months, we’ll provide more details about keynote talks,listening parties, public concerts, an exhibition of never-before-seen materials, and a deep dive into the Archive available exclusively to registered conference attendees.
+Over the next two months, we’ll provide more details about keynote talks,listening parties, public concerts, an exhibition of never-before-seen materials, and a deep dive into THE BOB DYLAN ARCHIVE® collection available exclusively to registered conference attendees.
 Keep an eye on this site as well as on our Facebook page.

-The Cob Dylan Center, in partnership with Gilcrease Museum, presents Bob Dylan: Face Value and Beyond, the first regional showing of Dylan’s renowned Face Value portrait series and the debut of drawings, filmed performances, writings, personal effects and ephemera exclusive to The Bob Dylan Archive®.
+The Cob Dylan Center, in partnership with Gilcrease Museum, presents Bob Dylan: Face Value and Beyond, the first regional showing of Dylan’s renowned Face Value portrait series and the debut of drawings, filmed performances, writings, personal effects and ephemera exclusive to THE BOB DYLAN ARCHIVE® collection.
 The exhibition opens May 10 and runs through the fall.
-Part gallery exhibition, part exploration of the texture and nature of The Archive itself, the works on display show how the public and private nature of Dylan’s art are often closely linked and part of the same furtive, exploratory mind.
+Part gallery exhibition, part exploration of the texture and nature of THE BOB DYLAN ARCHIVE® collection itself, the works on display show how the public and private nature of Dylan’s art are often closely linked and part of the same furtive, exploratory mind.
 For more information visit: bobdylancenter.com

 The Bob Dylan Center℠ welcomes Byrds founder Roger McGuinn to the World of Bob Dylan conference on Saturday, June 1 at 8 p.m.
 McGuinn will share stories of his long and influential career, from the creation of folk-rock and his work with Bob Dylan to his acclaimed Folk Den Project and triumphant, sold-out“Sweetheart of the Rodeo” tour with Chris Hillman and Marty Stuart.